anwar7907/K_mean_cluster_project/README.md

 Whether the university is public or private?

 # Goal:
-Create a cluster model that will help predict wether the unviersity is priavate or puplic.
+Create a cluster model that will help predict whether the unviersity is priavate or puplic.

 # Summary of the solution:
 ## 1. Data overview: